The undeniable hold of 'Gorilla Glue Girl' and what it says about the empathy of the internet

 Again, empathy.

 Brown eventually relented and had her long ponytail cut off.
 A Beverly Hills surgeon offered his services, for free, to help her un-Gorilla Glue herself and she took him up on it.
 After a four-hour-long surgery, Brown's head is blessedly glue-free.
+The secret?
+According to Dr. Michael Obeng who did the procedure, he used medical-grade adhesive remover, aloe vera, olive oil and even acetone.

+In a video of the surgery, Brown can be seen weeping, running her hands through her much shorter, but finally normal-feeling hair, and it's hard not to feel relief for her.

 Regardless of intent, everyone stands to gain a little bit here: Brown has gotten plenty of love, and has finally gotten free of her Gorilla Glue nightmare.
+She and her family also started a fundraiser for her predicament.
 The surgeon who helped her and the copycats warning about the "Gorilla Glue Challenge" get a little bit of secondary fame.
 Even Gorilla Glue looks cool coming into a TikTok comment section with advice, even if they've had to put out multiple statements urging people not to misuse their product.

 Again, cynicism.

-As this yarn winds itself further into the fabric of weird internet history, Brown still insists it was an honest mistake and, by all accounts, reacted exactly like someone who accidentally put glue in their hair would.
-Plenty of people believe her and showed her kindness -- or at least have suspended their disbelief enough to be genuinely invested in her well-being.
+As this yarn winds itself further into the fabric of weird internet history, Brown still insists it was an honest mistake and, by all accounts, reacted exactly like someone who put glue in their hair would.
+Plenty of people believe her and showed her kindness -- or at least have suspended their disbelief enough to be genuinely

-We already know that much of what we see on social media is exagge